BillZKF/QEpiKit/README.md

 Epi Typescript / Javascript library

 ## What is it?
-This library is a collection of tools for compartmental (differential equation) (CDE) and agent based (AB) modeling of communicable (and noncommunicable!) disease.
-Although developed with the public health / epidemiology / biomedical domains in mind, the tools themselves are domain neutral, and may be useful in other areas.
-The library also integrates concepts from hybrid dynamic systems and reinforcement learning.
+This library is a collection of tools for agent based modeling (ABM), specializing in models of communicable (and noncommunicable!) disease.
+QEpiKit also integrates concepts from equation based epidemiological modeling (EBM) and reinforcement learning.
+Although developed with the public health / epidemiology / biomedical domains in mind, this library may be useful in other fields.

 ## Why?
-I started working on this library because I was trying to learn more about epidemiological modeling.
-In the process of writing code, I experimented with a number of different methods that are not frequently applied to epidemiology.
-I chose Typescript / Javascript as the main language because they: 1) enable interactive browser based examples on most devices 2) can also be run on a server 3) will allow migration to ES6.
+This library came out of an attempt to develop an agent based modeling library that could function as a whiteboarding / thought experiment tool for health workers.
+I chose Typescript / Javascript as the main language because they: 1) enable interactive browser (mobile too) based examples without plugins 2) are great for rapid prototyping and integration with web based data sources 3) can also be run on a server.

+## Dependencies
+QEpiKit doesn't have any required dependencies for basic use, but most models use at least one of the following:
+- Random.js (or Chance.js) for better pseudo random numbers.
+- jStat.js for distributions and descriptive statistics.
+- D3.js (or Three.js or Pixi.js) for rendering. * Renderer is separate.
+See examples.*

+For development, you will need:
+- Typescript compiler
+- tsDoc (for building documentation)
+- check package.json and gulp.file for testing setup.

+## Features
 *Still very much a work in progresss*
-## Features
-- Descriptives
-- Compartment Models
-- Agent Based Models
+- Agent Based Modeling Techniques
-  - Hybrid Automata
+  - Hybrid Automata / State Machines
   - Behavior Trees
-- Planning / decision-making components
   - Hierarchal Task Networks
-  - Belief Desire Intention Model with Simple Reinforcement Learning
+  - Belief Desire Intention
+  - Utility-based Planning
+- Other Features
+  - Contact matrices (Who Infects Whom)
+  - Read, write csv files (write via data URIs).
+  - QLearners
+  - Compartmental / differential equation models